uvtc/quick-little-plot/README.md

 Requires that you have Java installed.

-Requires that you download the [xchart](http://xeiam.com/xchart.jsp) v1.2.0 jar and put it into your ~/jars directory.
+Requires that you download the [xchart](http://xeiam.com/xchart.jsp) v1.2.0 jar and drop it into your ~/jars directory.

 ## Install

-After you've grabbed and moved that xchart jar into your ~/jars directory (mentioned above):
+After you've grabbed the xchart jar and moved it into your ~/jars directory (mentioned above):

  1. [Download](https://github.com/uvtc/quick-little-plot/downloads)